centrifugal/rotor/readme.md

-# Tarantool engine for Centrifugo based on Tarantool Cartridge
+# Tarantool Cartridge engine for Centrifugo

-This is a Lua part of Centrifugo integration with [Tarantool](https://www.tarantool.io/en/) database/platform as a possible Engine option.
-The integration  provides an efficient PUB/SUB, ephemeral publication streams and channel presence functionality.
-See [additional details](https://centrifugal.dev/docs/server/engines#tarantool-engine) in Centrifugo documentation.
+This is a Lua part of [Centrifugo integration](https://centrifugal.dev/docs/server/engines#tarantool-engine) with [Tarantool](https://www.tarantool.io/en/) as a possible Engine option.

+The integration provides an efficient PUB/SUB, ephemeral history streams and channel presence functionality.

 This repo is an engine built with Tarantool Cartridge framework.
 For other possible Tarantool setups (without Cartridge) refer to the [tarantool-centrifuge](https://github.com/centrifugal/tarantool-centrifuge) repo.

+## Status

 At this stage we consider this **experimental**: API and repo structure can still evolve as we get more feedback from the Centrifugo community.